 The apps are divided into seven categories for ease of browsing.

 If you're a Facebook user, this is probably the first app you'll be downloading whether we advise you to or not.
 Luckily it's a decent offering.
-It's free, it looks good and does a good job of getting out of the way and letting you find out where your ex-girlfriend has been on holiday.
+It's free, it looks good and does a good job of getting out of the way and letting you find out where your ex-girlfriend has been on holiday this year.

-We don't feel the Apple Mail app has any problems, but if you're looking for an alternative, or just want a separate mailbox for your Google mail, then the Gmail app will provide you with just that.
-You can sync other email domains to the Gmail app, but you're somewhat limited beyond that.
+Apple's Mail app is decent enough, but if you're looking for an alternative, or just want a separate mailbox for your Google messages, the Gmail app is a good option.

 FREE | Download Gmail for iPad

 The Messenger app was introduced by Facebook to allow friends to chat to each other using an app, rather than via a browser.
 An essential choice for Facebook addicts.

 FREE | Download Messenger for iPad

 This visual bookmarking tool helps you discover and save creative ideas.
 It's a fun and useful app, especially if you're into fashion: it's widely used to share and view clothing ideas.
 In order to use the app, you need to sign in using a Pinterest or Facebook account.

 A superb and versatile alternative to FaceTime for when you want to video-call friends and relatives who (for some unfathomable reason) aren't on Apple devices.
 Features a user-friendly interface and the ability to make calls over 3G/4G, although for data and quality reasons we'd recommend the latter as an occasional indulgence only.